PyScreenReader/PyScreenReader/doc/source/reference/virtual_widgets/numeric_value_widget.rst

    A widget that represents a numeric value with optional min/max bounds.

-   Inherited from VirtualWidget
+   Inherited from :class:`VirtualWidget`

    .. method:: get_max_value() -> int

      Get upper bound of the value.

    :return: Maximum value of the range.

    .. method:: get_min_value() -> int

      Get lower bound of the value.

    :return: Minimum value of the range.

    .. method:: get_value() -> int

      Get value contained in the widget.

    :return: Value contained in the widget.

    .. method:: set_max_value(max_value) -> None

      Set upper bound of the value.

    :param max_value: Maximum value of the range.

    .. method:: set_min_value(min_value) -> None

      Set lower bound of the value.

    :param min_value: Minimum value of the range.

    .. method:: set_value(value) -> None

      Set value contained in the widget.

    :param value: Number value.